 Observation Areas Are Perfect for Alaska

 Some ships — like the Norwegian Joy — have observation areas.
-On the Joy, this is the Observation Lounge and it is a multi-story sitting area with large windows that provide a sweeping view of the surrounding scenery.
+On the Joy and sister ships like Encore, there is the Observation Lounge and it is a multi-story sitting area with large windows that provide a sweeping view of the surrounding scenery.
 If the weather is an issue, it’s always warm and dry in this spot.
-As a bonus there is also a Starbucks and a bar in the lounge to keep you from going thirsty.
+Sailing ships with indoor observation areas looking out on the scenery are ideal.

 Wait Until Port to Pick Up Anything You Forgot